Part of the InstaLoan chain · locations

 At the Miami Gardens InstaLoan branch, you can apply for payday loans, title loans, and other short-term credit options.
 The staff is familiar with the specific needs of Miami Gardens borrowers.
 For questions or to discuss your loan options, call 305-687-5658 to speak with the Miami Gardens team.

 When visiting the Miami Gardens, FL location, bring a valid ID, proof of income, and a working bank account.
-Most applications are processed same-day, getting you cash when you need it quickly.
+Most applications are processed same-day, getting you cash for short-term cash research quickly.

 Services & Features